Athersys Poised For Lucrative Stem Cell Stroke Partnership This Year

 We recently completed this evaluation and concluded that the operational issues at Lonza did not impact our product and as an additional measure, we submitted our detail assessment to the FDA for its review.
 Subsequently, the FDA concur that the product is releasable for the study.
 These evolutions, activities and communications transpired over the past few weeks.
 However, prior to today, we were not in a position to comment on the situation.
 It's only recently that Lonza disclosed and commented publicly on the matter and provided us with necessary information to complete our assessment and then received FDA feedback.
 Although, this resulted in a bit of a delay with respect to the actual release of the product, the successful completion of the process now enables the study in Japan to proceed as planned.

-Finally, in the Q&A, Van Bokkelen seemed to indicate that at this time the timetable for completion of the stroke trial in 2018 is still intact:
+Finally, in the Q&A, Van Bokkelen seemed to indicate that at this time, the timetable for completion of the stroke trial in 2018 is still intact:

 Chad Messer (Needham):